My Favorite Hotels in Goa

-- Best Romantic Area in Goa: Cavelossim
+- Best Town for Couples in Goa: Cavelossim

 Many tourists, particularly those from across India, come to Goa for a honeymoon or romantic getaway.
 Any of the 15 or so beach areas would be suitable, but some are quieter than others, while several offer more interesting activities than just sunbathing and drinking.
 A delightful and compact area of tourist facilities, Cavelossim is squeezed between a glorious beach (ideal for sunsets) and a broad river (great for boat trips) and is located along the main road (perfect for cycling).
 Some of the magnificent resorts here offer secluded villas featuring traditional designs and bright exteriors and are located as close to the beach as authorities allow.

 - Best Areas in Goa for First Time Visitors: Cavelossim and Mobor